SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
 NEAR
    ("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR
-    "anti-discriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" )
+    "anti-discriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" OR "egalitar*" )
   )
 OR